Guide

 - Upload the source file to Media.

-- Publish it as a Resource Download if the feature is available on the plan.
+- Publish it as a Resource Download when the feature is available.

-- Add it to a page with a Resource block.
+- Add it to a page with a Resource block or let Showcase display it.

 - Unpublish it when public access should stop.

 Unpublishing removes the public copy.
-The private source remains in the media store unless later deleted through cleanup.
+The private source remains in Media until cleanup or deletion.

 Storage And Quotas